Fleet Management Unit

 The Office of Human Resources oversees all aspects of personnel management while providing personnel support for employees within the NJDOC correctional facilities and Central Office.

-The office’s primary mission is to plan, develop and implement the department’s human resources programs, which include classification and organizational analysis, personnel and payroll administration, recruitment, employee benefits, position management, wage and salary administration.
+The office’s primary mission is to plan, develop and implement the department’s human resources programs, which include classification and organizational analysis, personnel and payroll administration, recruitment, employee benefits, position management, and wage and salary administration.
 The Office of Human Resources is also responsible for the compliance with, and development of, all human resources policies and for the continual review and evaluation of the various human resources programs, while ensuring compliance with the Fair Labor Standards Act, state and federal laws/regulations as well as negotiated labor agreements.

 The Office of Human Resources fosters an environment that encourages employees to build work and interpersonal skills with the goal of continually improving job performance to offer quality services to inmates and the public.
 In the event it becomes necessary, Human Resources staff oversees pre-layoff and reduction-in-force layoff planning.
 Additionally, staff develops an active plan for monitoring sick leave and conducts post audits of the department’s leave of absence program at each facility.
 The office also implements training programs concerning personnel issues and timekeeping procedures, and ensures training compliance through periodic personnel, payroll, time and attendance audits.